 Want to take the road less travelled on your route to Newcastle?
 The perfect scenic drive on the Sydney to Hunter Valley road trip is to follow Tourist Drive 33 along the historic Convict Trail built in the 1800s, traversing stunning sandstone gorges, razorback ridges, and some of the most stunning NSW countryside.

 From Sydney, take the Peats Ridge Road exit on the M1 near Sydney, to Broke in the heart of wine country along the historic Great North Road.

-World Heritage-listed Wollemi National Park is perhaps best known for containing a tree so valuable and ancient that their exact whereabouts are kept a secret.
-The Wollemi Pine, or the Dinosaur Tree, were thought to have disappeared 100 million years ago and was known only through its fossils.
+World Heritage-listed Wollemi National Park is perhaps best known for containing a tree so valuable and ancient that its exact whereabouts are kept a secret.
+The Wollemi Pine, or the Dinosaur Tree, was thought to have disappeared 100 million years ago and was known only through its fossils.
 It was discovered alive and well in a gully by a canyoning national park worker in 1994.

 Despite not being able to visit the Dinosaur Trees yourself, Wollemi offers a dramatic setting for scenic walks, swimming, canoeing and camping, as well as being the best scenic drive from Sydney to the Hunter Valley.